HA Failover Budget Calculator

 Formula Core:

-The model adds each recovery phase in seconds, then compares the total against the RTO and the buffer-adjusted comfort target.
+The model adds non-negative phase durations in seconds, compares the total with the RTO, and deducts the safety buffer from the RTO to form a comfort target.

 |---|---|---|